goinvo/goinvo.com/README.md

 http://localhost:8000/
 ```

-Head over to [http://localhost:8000/](http://localhost:8000/) and you should see the website.
+Head over to [http://localhost:8000/](http://localhost:8000/) - Note: AI search will be inactive at this URL.

 ### Code editor